vicecarloans/Stock-Analyzer-Web/README.md

 ## Deployment

-Create a PR to branch `deployment` and it will automatically be deployed to server
+* Create a PR to branch `deployment` to deploy to our production server
+* Create a PR to branch `develop` to deploy to our [development server](https://stock-analyzer-huydam.herokuapp.com/)

 ## Built With